 Scent may also play a role.
 A German study released the scent of rotten eggs or roses into the rooms of sleepers after they entered REM sleep.
 Upon being awakened, people smelling roses reported more positive dream content while those smelling rotten eggs reported more negative content.

-Recurring or more frequent nightmares have been linked with traumatic experiences, including events like relationship violence and surviving natural disasters, and it’s a defining characteristic of posttraumatic stress disorder.
+Recurring or more frequent nightmares have been linked with traumatic experiences, including events likeand surviving natural disasters, and it’s a defining characteristic of posttraumatic stress disorder.

 Those with PTSD experience nightmares much more frequently, with research estimating 52% to 96% experience them often, compared to around 3% of the general population.
 The National Center for PTSD says that nightmares following trauma tend to incorporate similar elements or themes as well as replays of the event.

 Certain types of medications, particularly those that influence neurotransmitters may influence nightmare frequency.
-These include antidepressants, narcotics, and barbiturates, as well as withdraw from other drugs that affect REM sleep.
+These include antidepressants and barbiturates that affect REM sleep.
 If nightmares start after medication changes, bring it up with your physician.

 Eating Before Bed

 Snacking too close to bed can cause indigestion, and it may also influence your metabolism and dreams.
-One study linked junk food with nightmares, while another found that a spicy meal close to bed disturbs sleep, as summarized in a Lifehacker article.
+Junk food has been, while another study found that a disturbs sleep.

 Other Influential Factors